abathelt/Resources/README.md

 - [castrickclues](https://castrickclues.com/)
 - [holehe](https://github.com/megadose/holehe) - Efficiently finding registered accounts from emails.
 - [mailcat](https://github.com/sharsil/mailcat) - The only cat who can find existing email addresses by nickname.
+- [Wikimapia](https://wikimapia.org/) - s an online editable map - you can describe any place on Earth.

 #### Tools
 - [SpiderFoot](https://github.com/smicallef/spiderfoot) - SpiderFoot automates the collection of OSINT to find everything possible about a target